 Hormones have profound effects on your mental, physical and emotional health.
 These chemical messengers play a major role in controlling your appetite, weight, and mood, among other things.
-Some mental health issues like depression, anxiety or brain fog and memory loss.
+A hormone imbalance can lead to mental health issues like depression, anxiety or brain fog and memory loss.

 Hormonal imbalances have become increasingly common with today's fast-paced modern lifestyle.
 In addition, certain hormones decline with age, and some people experience a more dramatic decrease than others.

 In short, the West seeks to rebalance our hormones externally to promote well-being, but often addressing the symptom is a short-term fix, which may lead to further complications.
-In order to regulate our hormones, we need to bring balance into our lives—and that means mind, body, and spirit.
+In order to regulate our hormones balances naturally, we need to bring balance into our lives—and that means mind, body, and spirit.

-Here are some tips that may help you yourself into balance natural way:
+Here are some tips that may help regulate your hormone balance in a natural way: